reduxjs/reselect/README.md

 ### Sharing Selectors Across Multiple Components

+| This section requires React Redux v4.3.0 or higher.

 In the previous section we set up multiple `TodoList` components, but there is a problem--`getVisibleTodos` is no longer correctly memoized.
-The reason for this is that `createSelector` only memoizes the result for the previous arguments.
-Adding the `listId` prop parameter means whenever one of the `TodoList` components renders, all the other `TodoList` components will have their cache invalidated.
-In order to share the selector across multiple `TodoList` components **and** retain the memoization, we can use a factory function.
+The reason for this is that `createSelector` only memoizes the result for the previous set of arguments.
+Adding the `listId` prop to the arguments of `getVisibleTodos` means that whenever one of the `TodoList` components renders, all the other `TodoList` components will have their cache invalidated.

+In order to share the selector across multiple `TodoList` components **and** retain memoization, we require a new selector for each individual instance of the component.
+We can achieve this by using a factory function:

+If the `mapStateToProps` argument to `connect` returns a function, React Redux will assume that function is to be used to create a individual version of `mapStateToProps` for each component instance.
+We'll refer to functions that return selector functions as "factory functions".
+Let's change `getVisibleTodos` into a factory function that creates a new selector:

 #### `selectors/todoSelectors.js`